 - State University of New York, College at OneontaOneonta, NY, Bachelor of Science: May 1997 (Sociology and Political Science)

 Alison L. Squiccimarro (née McKay) focuses her practice primarily on Employment, Litigation and Insurance.
 Alison represents employers in connection with breach of employment contract, discrimination and whistleblower claims in Federal and State courts.
-Additionally she represents employers in state and federal agency investigations and proceedings.
+Additionally, she represents employers in state and federal agency investigations and proceedings.
 Alison also counsels employers on developing policies, procedures and strategies for avoiding and resolving complicated employee-employer conflicts.

-Alison is a member of the Federal Bar Council, American Bar Association (ABA)-Section on Labor & Employment, and the Connecticut Bar Association (CBA)-Section on Labor and Employment, and the International Aviation Women’s Association In 2010, Alison was recognized by the Connecticut Law Tribune as a “Women in the Law-High Achiever”.
+Alison is a member of the Federal Bar Council, American Bar Association (ABA)-Section on Labor & Employment, the Connecticut Bar Association (CBA)-Section on Labor and Employment, and the International Aviation Women’s Association In 2010, Alison was recognized by the Connecticut Law Tribune as a “Women in the Law-High Achiever”.
 From 2006-2013 Alison served as a member of the SUNY Oneonta Alumni Association (a 501(c)(3) corporation).
 As Treasurer and later Vice President, Alison guided the Association on updating its corporate polices.
 Alison remains an active volunteer of the Association.
 Starting in August 2020, Alison serves as co-chair of the ABA Forum on Air and Space Law Airports Committee and is a member of the Forum’s Governing Council.

 Prior to joining our firm in 2000, Alison worked for the New York State Attorney General’s office, where she coordinated a wide variety of consumer fraud investigations and assisted in the successful prosecution of a significant number of individuals and businesses engaged in consumer fraud.
 She also defended claims asserted against the New York State Department of Corrections.